Abraham and Lot's conflict: Biblical narrative

+Abraham (then called Abram), his wife Sarai, and his nephew Lot return to the Negev from Egypt, and then return to the land between Bethel and Ai in Canaan, where they had lived before the famine of Genesis 12.

-In Genesis 13:5-13, Abraham (then called Abram) and Lot separate, as a result of the quarrel among the shepherds.
-At the beginning of the story, Lot is described as a very wealthy man, like Abraham is after his return from Egypt.
-The biblical text does not elaborate on the exact reason for the dispute, however, as a result of this, Abraham offers Lot to separate, in order to prevent the fight, and he grants Lot with the right to be the first among the two to pick the territory he desires:
+In Genesis 13:5-13, Abram and Lot separate, as a result of the quarrel among the shepherds.
+Lot is described as a very wealthy man, like Abraham is after his return from Egypt, although Abram's wealth includes gold and silver as well as livestock and herdsmen.

+The biblical text does not elaborate on the exact reason for the dispute, however, as a result of this, Abraham offers Lot to separate, in order to prevent the fight, and he grants Lot the right to be the first among the two to pick the territory he desires: